Last Updated: September 20, 2020

 - Altered mental status, dementia, headaches, and seizures are common presenting signs and symptoms

-- Treatment: biopsy and rarely surgical decompression, may require ventricular shunting, variable response to chemoradiation, steroids may be temporarily beneficial
+- Treatment: biopsy and rarely surgical decompression, might require ventricular shunting, variable response to chemoradiation, steroids may be temporarily beneficial

-- Improved survival with lower Ki-67 index, IDH1-positive genetics
+- Improved survival with lower Ki-67 index, isocitrate dehydrogenase 1 (IDH1)-positive genetics

-- Diffusely infiltrating, hemispheric white matter mass involving a large area of the brain (previously 3 lobes to meet gliomatosis criteria)
+- Diffusely infiltrating, hemispheric white matter mass involving a large area of the brain (previously required involvement of 3 lobes to meet gliomatosis criteria)

-- Basal ganglia, thalami, brainstem, corpus callosum, cerebellum, and spinal cord may be involved
+- Basal ganglia, thalami, brainstem, corpus callosum, cerebellum, and spinal cord could be involved

-- Bilateral hemispheric involvement in half of cases
+- Bilateral hemispheric involvement in 50% of cases

 - Loss of gray–white matter differentiation